ObenaufLab/virus-detection-nf/README.md

 The workflow consists of 3 steps:

 * Centrifuge: Detection and quantification of presence of viral sequences in the overall dataset
-* STAR(?) + Manta: Alignment of the data to the human genome + detected viral genomes to determine integration sites
+* BWA + Manta: Alignment of the data to the human genome + detected viral genomes to determine integration sites
 * Sailfish: Collect and quantify splice-variants in the dataset.

 ```bash